 After a long testing with various ways to inject CSS file to the document the following approach was invented.
 We can add one CSS file (with rules) to the very beginning of the page.
 Then we should add the second CSS file (with resources), but where?
 And how to load it 'true unobtrusively'?

-We can add a bit scripting (inside head) which will:
+We can add a bit scripting (inside head

 - Hide initial CSS file from browsers with enabled JavaScript.